bashiri/bashiri.github.io/about.md

 permalink: /about/
 ---

-I am Assistant Professor at Hamedan University of Technology, Department of Computer Science.
-I have also worked as project and human resource manager for von waldkirch PR&NEW MEDIA GmbH, Suisse, Hamedan branch since 2013 to 2017.
+I am the Assistant Professor at the Hamedan University of Technology, Department of Computer Science.
+As a researcher, I am working on complex systems and agent-based modeling in the domain of social sciences and AI.

 email: bashiri[at]hut.acir/gmail.com